Back to the home page

 Press Enter.

-g.
-Then in the terminal, in order to update the initramfs of all installed kernels with the new settings (use copy/paste to transfer the command into the terminal!):
+f.
+Then in the terminal, to update the initramfs of all installed kernels with the new setting (use copy/paste to transfer this command into the terminal):

 sudo update-initramfs -uk all